ruuda/deadlock/COMPILING.md

 A Visual Studio project is included with the library.
 To build a 64-bit binary, simply add a new target to the project.

-If you compile LibTomCrypt on a 64-bit Unix-like system, you must explicitly set `CXXFLAGS=-fPIC` to make the library work in the dynamically linked Deadlock core library.

 XZ Utils
 --------
 Vault contents are compressed before they are encrypted, using LZMA2 encryption.
 Deadlock uses [XZ Utils](http://tukaani.org/xz/) (liblzma) for this.
-You can either build the libraries yourself, or use one of the pre-built versions.
+On Windows, you can either build the libraries yourself, or use one of the pre-built versions.
+On Unix-like systems, you probably have liblzma installed already, or you can install it via your package manager.

 Generating a configuration with CMake
 =====================================